WolfgangFahl/pdfindexer/README.md

 * cd pdfindexer
 * mvn install

+### Integration into Development enviroment
+* The approach from http://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github is used

 # Examples
-see [test folder](https://github.com/WolfgangFahl/pdfindexer/tree/master/test) for example input and results
+see [test folder](https://github.com/WolfgangFahl/pdfindexer/tree/master/test) for example input and results see Usage below for how to run pdfindexer from command line

 ### Lorem Ipsum
 * Source: [Lorem Ipsum PDF](https://github.com/WolfgangFahl/pdfindexer/blob/master/test/pdfsource1/LoremIpsum.pdf "Click to open PDF source")